 Elevation Gain: 3,650-ft.

 To reach the pass follow the well-defined trail around the left (east) side of Upper Blue Lake to a series of long, steep switchbacks.
 As you ascend fields of wildflowers give way to dirt and talus.
-Footing is generally good except for a few short, eroded sections.
+Footing is generally good except for a few eroded sections with some exposure.

 Take occasional breaks from the climb to admire the wonderful views of the jagged ridge towering above the sapphire blue lakes nestled in the upper basin.
-The top of the pass is reached in 1.4 miles (total distance: 5.5 miles with 3,650-ft. of elevation gain from the trailhead).
+Reach the top of the pass in 1.4 miles (total distance: 5.5 miles with 3,650-ft. of elevation gain from the trailhead).